What Lovers Do

-"What Lovers Do" is a song by American band Maroon 5 featuring singer SZA.
-It was released on August 30, 2017, as the third single from the band's sixth studio album Red Pill Blues (2017).
+"What Lovers Do" is a song by American band Maroon 5 featuring American singer SZA.
+It was released on August 30, 2017, through 222 and Interscope Records, as the third single from the band's sixth studio album Red Pill Blues (2017).
 The song contains an interpolation of the 2016 song "Sexual" by Neiked featuring Dyo, therefore Victor Rådström, Dyo and Elina Stridh are credited as songwriters.
 The song received positive reviews, particularly for its catchy, funky sound and the chemistry between the two artists.

 Background and release

 After extensive touring in support of their fifth studio album V (2014), Maroon 5 began the writing and recording sessions for their sixth studio album.
-On October 12, 2016, the band released the tropical house single "Don't Wanna Know", featuring American rapper Kendrick Lamar.
+On October 11, 2016, the band released the tropical house single "Don't Wanna Know", featuring American rapper Kendrick Lamar.
 Another single, entitled "Cold", featuring American rapper Future, was released on February 14, 2017.
 Both songs later appeared in the deluxe and Japanese editions of Red Pill Blues.
 The band later announced with the single's release date on August 30.